michaeljohnsonnz/aws-lab-52/README.md

 - Copy the `Public (IPv4) DNS` value shown in the `Details` tab at the bottom of the page.
 - Open a new web browser tab, paste the `Public DNS` value and press `Enter`.

- You should see a web page displaying the AWS logo and instance meta-data values.
+- You should see a web page displaying the AWS logo and instance meta-data values.

- Note: If the webpage does not load, then ensure Status checks have passed and also ensure you are using http:// instead of https:// in the web browser.
+ **Note:** If the webpage does not load, then ensure `Status checks have passed` and also ensure you are using `http://` instead of `https://` in the web browser.
- You will use this web application in the next lab.

-Lab Complete
+### Lab Complete

 Congratulations!
 You have completed the lab.

-Additional resources
-For more information about AWS Training and Certification, see https://aws.amazon.com/training/.
-​
-Your feedback is welcome and appreciated.
-If you would like to share any suggestions or corrections, please provide the details in our AWS Training and Certification Contact Form.
-​
-© 2022 Amazon Web Services, Inc. and its affiliates.
-All rights reserved.
-This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.